 The level of engagement your customers have with your content indicates how attractive your practitioner-generated content is.
 It is measured by how many people interact with or share your content without a prompt.
 In other words, your content is a point of conversation among the DevOps market.
 Ideally, as a result of your practitioner marketing and practitioner-generated content, you show up in online discussions.

 The definition of SOV is not complex, but the way you calculate it is.
 Think of share of voice as a stock portfolio.
 You want to know what portion of each stock you own, and each stock represents topic areas you want to dominate.

 For example, let’s take a DevOps vendor who sells release automation to developers.
 Their portfolio would likely consist of four DevOps terms: DevOps, release automation, software delivery, and software delivery chain.
-In that term set, you hope to have some portion of each of these conversations.
+In that set of terms, you hope to have some portion of each of these conversations.
 However, the term “DevOps” is very broad, so you will target a smaller portion due to size and priority.
-Release automation is one term you particularly care about because it is exactly what you do.
+Release automation is one term that you particularly care about because it is exactly what you do.
 Most of the other vendors in this conversation will be competitors.

 Your goal is to increase your position in all the target terms.
 You’ll know you have done well according to the delta from one period to the next—usually monthly.

 To calculate SOV, isolate every instance of when and where the term comes up in social media and content.
 When it does, if you participated or were mentioned (good or bad), then you get a share.
 The number of shares you have divided by the total number of instances of the conversation is your share of voice measurement.

 The problem: it’s impossible to collect EVERY instance of the conversation—mostly because the venues where they appear do not allow you to do so, and the number moves.
 Fortunately, the law of big numbers helps greatly.
 A reasonable sample size will yield highly accurate results, as long as the sample size is suitably diverse.